corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/corda-firewall-configuration-fields.md

 * [conf](#conf).

 ### name
 The name of HSM provider to be used.
-E.g.: `UTIMACO`, `GEMALTO_LUNA`, etc. See [Using an HSM with Corda: Enterprise Edition ](operating/cryptoservice-configuration.md).
+E.g.: `UTIMACO`, `GEMALTO_LUNA`, etc. See [Using an HSM with Corda Enterprise](operating/cryptoservice-configuration.md).

 ### conf
 Absolute path to HSM provider specific configuration that will contain everything necessary to establish connection with HSM.